Exabyte-io/documentation/docs/other/community-programs.md

+> Last updated: Oct 23, 2017

 # VASP On-demand

 From 0ct 2017 until Apr 2018 we are conducting an experimental program for academic users of VASP.
-Our current agreements allow Exabyte.io users that hold up-to-date license for VASP to access the software.
+Exabyte.io users that hold up-to-date license for VASP can access the software free of charge.
+In return, we would like to make results available in a form of a case study after the program ends.

 > Without any promise, we may consider advocating for the non-licensees with a well formulated intent for accessing VASP in front of the original developers.

 **In order to apply**:

-- send an email to support@exabyte.io with a subject containing "Case study"
+- send an email to support@exabyte.io with a subject containing "VASP-On-demand"
 - include the following information about yourself:
     - Full name
-    - Affiliation
+    - Institutional Affiliation
-    - Contact information of the VASP license holder: email, license number (if answered yes)
+    - Contact information of the VASP license holder: email, license number
-    - Would you be interested in purchasing on-demand per core-hour access to VASP?
-    - Title of the proposed project for case study (200 characters max)
+    - Title of the proposed project (200 characters max)
-    - Importance of the proposed project (3000 characters max)
+    - Importance of the proposed project (2000 characters max)

-# Community

-We want materials scientists, chemists, physicists, computer scientists and others worldwide to join our mission of building a universal platform for software-driven materials design and discovery.
-Here is how you can participate:
+    - Execution plan, including approximate amount of computing required (2000 characters max)
+    - Whether you are interested in purchasing on-demand per core-hour access to VASP in the future

 # Case studies